degnbol/GASP/README.md

 - pip
 - miniconda for python 3

-## OPTIONAL
-- ProteinVolume v1.3 downloaded from http://gmlab.bio.rpi.edu/download.php .
-A copy is found in `tools/ProteinVolume_1.3/`.

 ## CONFIG
 - Configure some commands by running `./config.sh`.
 - Add `src/` and `tools/degnlib/` to your `$PATH`.